ssathya62/Slickchart-Prepared-docs/How to build Pizza Store.md

 # Building a Pizza store
-## Create a project from command line
+## Create a project from the command line
 First go to a folder where you want to build the application, in my case my root folder was ~/source/repos.
 Then the following command was issued to create the project.
 ```sh
  dotnet new blazorwasm --hosted -o PizzaStore